zehreken/zehreken.github.io/source/posts/2026-04-02-making-an-rl-agent-look-good.md

     <figcaption>Decreased termination rule from 3 to 2, episode length dropped but inference was not that bad</figcaption>
 </figure>

 Above you can see the TensorBoard graphs showing when termination is at 3 hits and 2 hits.
-Cyan curve shows episods lenght drops a little as expected and rewards as well but at around 15k steps the agents starts to recover.
+Cyan curve shows episode length drops a little as expected and rewards as well but at around 15k steps the agents starts to recover.
 As curriculum learning suggests cyan curve is trained on top of the red line.

 <figure>
     <img src="/assets/2026-04-02-making-an-rl-agent-look-good/increase_obstacle_frequency.png" alt="Different observation spaces">